vignesh-seven/mouse-rocker/README.md

 # Mouse Rocker
 A tool to let you use your PC mainly with your mouse.
+For the situations when you're just watching something on your PC laying back and too lazy to reach out to the keyboard.
 ## Features:
 #### Right Click + Left Click:
 - Browser: Go back